 Tough Mudder Socks

-If you are not an active runner and developed thick callouses, there is a good chance you will develop blisters during the event.
+If you are not an active runner and developed thick callouses, there is a good chance you will develop blisters during the mud run.
 This is especially likely because your feet will be wet, most likely for the entire race.

 If your feet are not comfortable, you are going to miserable!